github/codeql/change-notes/1.23/analysis-cpp.md

 * The data-flow library in `semmle.code.cpp.dataflow.DataFlow` and `semmle.code.cpp.dataflow.TaintTracking` have had extensive changes:
+  * Data flow through fields is now more complete and reliable.
   * To debug a lack of flow, instead of specifying `isSink(Node n) { any() }` on a configuration to explore the possible flow from a source, it is recommended to use the new